 Challenges related to covid has made sampling difficult at some sites.
-The data for Cape Town, Port Elizabeth and Johannesburg is current.
+The data for Cape Town, Gqeberha and Johannesburg is current.
 Data for the other sites is based on data for the same time period in 2019.

 Grasses declined to low levels.
 Low tree pollen detected included gum (Myrtaceae) pine (Pinus) and white stinkwood (Celtis spp).
 Weed levels were low and sedges (Cyperus) bulrush (Typha), English Plantain (Plantago) and sorrel (Rumex) were detected.
 Moulds were generally low with small spikes for Alternaria following rain.

 Grasses increased during this period to breach the significant threshold on some of the days.
 Low tree pollen levels detected were Australian pine (Casuarina) white mulberry (Morus) gum (Myrtaceae) and white stinkwood (Celtis).
 Low weed levels included the daisy family (Asteraceae) English Plantain (Plantago) sorrel (Rumex) and ferns (Polypod).
 Moulds were low

 Grass counts increased at this site and while the mean count remained below the threshold significant counts were recorded on some days.
 Trees flowered strongly following rain.
 The following trees were detected: olive (olea), kareeboom (Rhus/Searsia) acacia, sneezebush (Buddleja) and white stinkwood (Celtis).
 In the weed/herbaceous shrub category, only daisy pollen was observed.
 Moulds remained low.

 Significant grass levels were seen.
 Low tree (olive and Casuarina) and weeds (ferns) were seen.
 Mould levels were low.
 Alternaria increased after slight rain but did not exceed the significant threshold.